MacLaurinGroup/mgapi/README.md

 ## Release Notes

+* 2020-07-22
+  * added 'output' flag to each test
+  * added: onPreRequest(env,req)
+  * added: execSetup / execTearDown for scripts
 * 2020-06-16
   * Clean up formatting for semistandard
   * Added 'bodyFile' to load the request body from a file